maierfelix/glmw/README.md

  - This library requires async instantiation, since WebAssembly has a [synchronous buffer instantiation size limitation](https://github.com/WebAssembly/design/issues/1190).
  - You need to manually free data, since there is no garbage collection yet (**be careful! :p**).
  - Methods like ``mat4.create()`` and ``mat4.multiply`` return a numeric address.
 To get an view on your data you need to use e.g. ``mat4.view(address)``.
 This returns a ``Float32Array`` which is a direct view onto the allocated data in the WebAssembly's memory.
 You can read/write from this view.
- - WebAssembly's memory cannot be shared with JavaScript's memory.
-This means that you cannot pass an JavaScript array into methods like ``vec3.length``.
+ - WebAssembly's memory cannot be directly shared with JavaScript's memory.
+This means that you cannot pass an JavaScript array into methods like ``vec3.sqrLength``.
 You first have to convert it into the given module type (e.g. ``vec3.fromValues``) which then gives you the memory address of the allocated data.

 #### Bridged methods
  - ``*.str`` so a *JavaScript String* is returned.